-The Management Company will receive for Class A Shares a Performance Fee of 20% per annum of the outperformance above the compounded accrued income of the Benchmark provided the Net Asset Value at the end of the performance period exceeds the historically highest Net Asset Value per share that was recorded at the end of any prior Performance Period since the launch of the Sub-Fund.
+The Management Company will receive for Class A Shares a Performance Fee of 20% per annum of the outperformance above the compounded accrued income of the Benchmark provided the Net Asset Value at the end of the performance period exceeds the High Watermark that was recorded at the end of any prior Performance Period since the launch of the Sub-Fund.
 The Performance Fee is calculated and paid in accordance with the provisions of section 12 of the Prospectus.

-The Management Company will receive for Class B-EUR shares a Performance Fee of 20% per annum of the outperformance above the compounded accrued income of the Benchmark provided the Net Asset Value at the end of the Performance Period exceeds the historically highest Net Asset Value per share that was recorded at the end of any prior Performance Period since the launch of the Sub-Fund.
+The Management Company will receive for Class B-EUR shares a Performance Fee of 20% per annum of the outperformance above the compounded accrued income of the Benchmark provided the Net Asset Value at the end of the Performance Period exceeds the High Watermark that was recorded at the end of any prior Performance Period since the launch of the Sub-Fund.
 The Performance Fee is calculated and paid in accordance with the provisions of section 12 of the Prospectus.

-The Management Company will receive for Class S-EUR shares a Performance Fee of 15% per annum of the outperformance above the compounded accrued income of the Benchmark provided the Net Asset Value at the end of the Performance Period exceeds the historically highest Net Asset Value per share that was recorded at the end of any prior Performance Period since the launch of the Sub-Fund.
+The Management Company will receive for Class S-EUR shares a Performance Fee of 15% per annum of the outperformance above the compounded accrued income of the Benchmark provided the Net Asset Value at the end of the Performance Period exceeds the High Watermark that was recorded at the end of any prior Performance Period since the launch of the Sub-Fund.
 The Performance Fee is calculated and paid in accordance with the provisions of section 12 of the Prospectus.